 Incapacitation

 The same is true for mental illnesses or mental disabilities.
-Courts must sometimes make the painful decision to take children away from mentally challenged adults who simply cannot raise the kids without help.
+Courts must sometimes make the painful decision to take children away from mentally challenged adults who cannot raise the kids without help.